-Although the College offers no special curriculum leading to graduate study in architecture and no major in architecture, students can combine art and architecture studio courses with others in art history, environmental studies, physics, and other related disciplines to prepare for architectural study.
-The architecture studio course is intended to develop the ability to conceive and communicate architectural and spatial concepts in two and three dimensions.
-Interested students should speak with members of the Visual Arts Division of the Department of Art, with members of the Environmental Studies Program, or with members of Bowdoin Career Planning staff as early in their Bowdoin careers as possible.
+Students may combine studio art courses with others in art history, environmental studies, physics, and other related disciplines to prepare for architectural study.
+Interested students should speak with members of the Visual Arts Division of the Department of Art, with members of the Environmental Studies Program, and with members of Bowdoin Career Planning staff as early in their Bowdoin careers as possible.

 A concentration in Arctic studies, offered through a variety of departments including the Department of Sociology and Anthropology, the Department of Earth and Oceanographic Science, the Environmental Studies Program, and the Peary-MacMillan Arctic Museum and Arctic Studies Center, provides students with opportunities to explore artistic, cultural, social, and environmental issues involving Arctic lands and peoples.
 Students interested in the Arctic are encouraged to consult with the director of the Arctic Studies Center in order to plan an appropriate interdisciplinary program involving course work and field work at Bowdoin, in study abroad programs, and in the North.
 Work-study and internship opportunities at the Arctic Museum complement the academic program.